 Åbo Akademi University has campuses in the cities of Turku and Vaasa for its 5,500 students.
 With its Swedish-language heritage, the university has strong links to academic institutions in other Nordic countries, co-operating in education, examinations and teacher and student exchanges.
 Offering programmes in the arts, psychology, theology, science, engineering, education, welfare studies, social sciences and business, Åbo Akademi has something for everyone.

 "You get the best of educational facilities to enable you to compete with everybody on this planet" – this is Tampere University's stated mission.
 Known for its research into society, health and teaching, the university is in Finland's second-largest city and is home to some 15,000 degree students in six faculties.

-As of January 2019, the University of Tampere and Tampere University of Technology are merging to create the new Tampere University.
-Together with Tampere University of Applied Sciences, Tampere University will constitute the Tampere higher education community – providing students with an even greater choice of multidisciplinary programmes.
+As of January 2019, the University of Tampere and Tampere University of Technology merged to create the new Tampere University.
+Together with Tampere University of Applied Sciences, Tampere University constitute the Tampere higher education community – providing students with an even greater choice of multidisciplinary programmes.

 The University of Eastern Finland